 Our expected behavior as users of interfaces like instagram is to scroll down in an alienated gesture that could last for hours, peeping into others, and sporadically stopping to “like” some picture or to "shop now".
 Instead, I pause my own alienated gesture of scrolling down, to take a screenshot of every adverstising that calls my atention, archive it, and later publish it to my feed, with the intention of communicating with the other users through a critical view on them.

 The work opens a question on how society is preparing itself to inhabit a dystopian city, on how images in advertising and war journalism are feeding each other.
 And from a macro point of view, it inquiries on how any image is necessarily inserted into the stream of images of a given society.

-Some of the reactions are: no reaction - a short comment in the form of a joke, reply with another similar image found on the internet or on the same platform, an idea or thought on the same topic, a recommendation of a book or article, aninvitation to continue talking , potential projects.
+Some of the reactions are: no reaction, emoji reaction, a short comment, reply with another similar image found on the internet or on the same platform, an idea or thought on the same topic, a recommendation of a book or article, potential projects.